hayley-drozd/hayley-drozd.github.com/index.md

 # News

 ## 2021
+March - Was chosen to join Diversity, Inclusion and Wellness Committee at Stark Neuroscience!
+Excited to contribute to the on-going effort to promote the diversity, inclusion, and wellness among faculty, staff, postdocs, and students of Stark Neurosciences Research Institute (SNRI)!

+February - Participated in Indiana University School of Medicine’s ICARE series to be prepared to lead action and conversations related to addressing systematic racism and race inequities.

+January - Participated in Becoming a Resilient Scientist offered by the NIH OITE to develop resilience, mentorship skills, and emmotional intelligence.

 ## 2020
 July - Completed the interactive track of Neuromatch Academy, an online international workshop for Computational Neuroscience.